abhiyadav09/Monthly-App-Challenge/README.md

 ![Alt text](/img/bluetooth.jpg?raw=true "Optional Title")
 ```

-Start coding this app in 24 hours, it has a usable bluetooth code inside.
+Finish this app in 24 hours, it has a usable bluetooth service with
+complete socket receiver.
 However, due to the flawness of the bluetooth device we own, we weren't
 able to have successful connection to our crap module.
 Nonetheless, during
 the development proccess I do manage to get it connected once and the